anthonyvittoria/users/README.md

 # users
-Small Django app to handle user registration for incorporation into larger projects.
+Small Django app to handle user registration.
+For incorporation into larger projects.